-- Accepting an assignment and not reporting to work or not notifying us. - Unauthorized possession, use, or removal of property belonging to TotalMed Staffing or any client of TotalMed Staffing - Failure to comply with all safety rules and regulations, including the failure to wear safety equipment when instructed. - Reporting to work under the influence of alcohol, illegal drugs, or in possession of either item on company premises or work sites of client companies. - Lewd, unacceptable behavior, possession of weapons or explosives and provoking, instigating or participating in a fight is prohibited at TotalMed Staffing and/or at its client hospitals. - Violation of the harassment policy. - Insubordination of any kind is grounds for immediate termination.
-(For example, refusal to carry out your supervisor's reasonable works request). - Leaving an assignment without notice i.e. patient or assignment abandonment. - Falsifying records, including but not limited to time records or claims pertaining to injuries occurring on company premises or work sites of client companies or personnel records. - Disclosing confidential information without authorization. - Disregard for established policies and procedures. - Excessive cancellations or tardiness. - Discourtesy to clients or fellow employees.
+- Accepting an assignment and not reporting to work or not notifying us - Unauthorized possession, use, or removal of property belonging to TotalMed Staffing or any client of TotalMed - Staffing - Failure to comply with all safety rules and regulations, including the failure to wear safety equipment when instructed - Reporting to work under the influence of alcohol, illegal drugs, or in possession of either item on company premises or work sites of client companies - Lewd, unacceptable behavior, possession of weapons or explosives and provoking, instigating or participating in a fight is prohibited at TotalMed Staffing and/or at its client hospitals - Violation of the harassment policy - Insubordination of any kind is grounds for immediate termination.
+(For example, refusal to carry out your supervisor's reasonable works request) - Leaving an assignment without notice i.e. patient or assignment abandonment

+- Falsifying records, including but not limited to time records or claims pertaining to injuries occurring on company premises or work sites of client companies or personnel records - Disclosing confidential information without authorization - Disregard for established policies and procedures - Excessive cancellations or tardiness - Discourtesy to clients or fellow employees

-Do Not Send Policy and Process
+Do Not Return Policy and Process

 TotalMed Staffing is committed to providing a higher standard of service to our clients and to the delivery of safe, quality patient care.
 As a TotalMed Staffing employee, you play a very valuable role in our success in delivering excellent customer service and in our ability to achieve Joint Commission Certification.
-We are implementing a "Do Not Send" Prevention Program.
+We are implementing a "Do Not Return" Prevention Program.

-- Below is the Termination Policy. - Following the Termination Policy are the Do Not Send Prevention Curriculum and the Do Not Send Prevention Quiz - You will be held responsible for the information in the curriculum and quiz in both your clinical and professional / behavioral performances every time you work for TotalMed Staffing - Please take the quiz and return only the answer sheet to us within 14 days in the enclosed self-addressed-stamped-envelope. - When a performance issue arises, TotalMed Staffing will use the point system outlined below.
+When a performance issue arises, TotalMed Staffing will use the point system outlined below.
 As you can see, significant performance issues or ongoing performance issues could result in termination.
-By implementing this program, it is our goal to reduce the number of performance issues and/or Do Not Sends.
+By implementing this program, it is our goal to reduce the number of performance issues and/or Do Not Returns.